 DONALD TRUMP: From this day forward, it’s going to be only America first.
 America first.
 Every decision on trade, on taxes, on immigration, on foreign affairs, will be made to benefit American workers and American families.

 SHARMINI PERIES: In a new book, titled Changing Face of Imperialism, edited by Sunanda Sen and Maria Cristina Marcuzzo, Professor Gerald Epstein has a chapter in that book he wrote a while ago, “Do U.S. Workers Gain from U.S. Imperialism?”
 In this chapter, Gerald Epstein calculated that between 1985 and 2000, the bottom eighty percent of Americans lost between four hundred billion and 2.8 eight trillion dollars as a direct result of US imperialism.

 Well, on to talk about this with me is Gerald Epstein.
 He is co-director of the Political Economy Research Institute at UMass Amherst, and he’s professor of economics there as well.
-Good to have you back with us, Gerry.
+Good to have you back with us, Jerry.

 GERALD EPSTEIN: Thank you for having me.